spectrocloud/librarium/content/docs/04-clusters/03-edge/09-site-deployment/05-site-installation/06-edge-host-registration.md

 7. Create GitHub pull request towards your main branch to automatically trigger the build process and deploy the app.

 8. Provide the URL of the deployed app to the Edge Installer user data.
-Use the parameter `stylus.site.registrationURL`.
+Use the `stylus.site.registrationURL` parameter.

     <br />